daeguhighman/os-pa3/README.md

 ### Time slice

 SNULE bounds timeshare latency by reducing the time slice size as the system load increases.
 The _load_ is defined as the number of runnable processes in the current and next RQs, excluding the currently running process.
 When the load is high, i.e., `load` >= `SCHED_SLICE_MIN_DIVISOR` (default is 6), each process receives a minimum time slice of `SCHED_SLICE_MIN` (default is 1 tick).
 If the load is equal to or less than 1, processes receive a time slice of `SCHED_SLICE_DEFAULT` (default is 10 ticks).
 Otherwise, each process is allocated a time slice of (`SCHED_SLICE_DEFAULT` / `load`) ticks.
-In Part 3 of this project, we modify this policy slightly by allocating only one tick to interactive processes.
+In Part 3 of this project, we modify this policy slightly by allocating two ticks to interactive processes.

 On each timer tick, the SNULE scheduler recalculates the time slice based on the current `load` value.
 If the total number of ticks used by the current process since it was scheduled is equal to or exceeds the recalculated time slice, the process is preempted and moved to the next RQ.